The 3 Best TVs Under $500 of 2026

 If you wanted to buy a decent TV a few years ago, chances were that you couldn't find any good models for under $500.
 Although the best models are still priced higher, you can find cheap models that will serve you well in this price category, depending on your usage and space limitations.
 Whether a TV is high-end or more affordable, we perform over 350 tests on each TV we review.
 Despite being cheaper, you still want a TV that gets bright enough to combat glare, displays a wide range of colors, and provides deep enough blacks so that you aren't looking at a very washed-out image in a dark room.
 Through our rigorous testing procedures, we can discover what models fit these criteria, which helps us determine what TVs under $500 are worth buying.

 Below are our recommendations for the best TVs you can buy for under $500.
+Right now is one of the best times to buy a model from last year because they're on sale, so you can stretch your dollar further and get a better TV than if you were specifically looking at 2026 models.
 You may also want to check out our picks for the best budget TVs, the best 4k TVs under $1,000, or the best TVs under $300 if you want something cheaper, or you can vote on which ones you want us to buy and test.
-To learn more about the current models from each TV brand, check out our 2025 TV lineup page.
+To learn more about the newest models on the market, check out our 2026 TV lineup page.

 What's most impressive about this affordable model is its wide array of modern features.
-It has two HDMI 2.1 ports that support 4k @ 144Hz, 1080p @ 288Hz, and VRR, making it a great option for both console and PC gamers on a budget.
-It even has decently fast pixel transitions, so motion blur is kept to a minimum.
-It also supports Dolby Vision, HDR10+, and DTS audio passthrough, making it a solid option for movie enthusiasts.
-If you're looking for a budget-friendly 55-inch TV that punches well above its weight class, the TCL QM6K is an excellent option.
+It has two HDMI 2.1 ports that support 4k @ 144Hz, 1080p @ 288Hz, and VRR to reduce screen tearing, making it a great option for both console and PC gamers on a budget.
+On top of that, there's not a ton of motion blur in fast-paced games, which is a huge bonus for a TV this affordable.
+If you're looking for a budget-friendly 55-inch TV that punches well above its weight class, the TCL QM6K is the best 55-inch TV under $500.

 Notable Mentions

 The Hisense U65QF is similar to the TCL QM6K, but it has higher peak brightness.
-However, the TCL offers a more comprehensive package with superior contrast, enhanced gaming performance, and significantly better HDR accuracy, making it the better option for most people.
+However, the TCL offers a more comprehensive package with superior contrast and enhanced gaming performance, making it the better option for most people.

 See our review